Originally published July 18, 2019

 It is less common for a corporation to pay higher taxes overall, but the situation can exist.
 We recommend discussing your scenario with your accountant to see if this will be the case or not.

-Even after reviewing the pros and cons it’s not easy to determine if you should incorporate your business.
-Sometimes, people may just assume that incorporation is the best way to go because it seems like the gold standard for running a business.
+Even after reviewing the pros and cons of incorporating your business, it’s not easy to determine if you should incorporate your business.
+Sometimes, people may just assume incorporation is the best way to go because it seems like the gold standard for running a business.
 This isn’t always the case.

 There are certain times when incorporation is warranted and other times when it’s better to operate as a proprietorship.
 To try and provide some clarity, we’ll walk through some examples and discuss recommendations for each scenario.